tolauwae/phd-thesis/src/latch/latch.typ

 The goal of #latch is to allow large-scale testing of IoT software on microcontrollers, and to enable users to write a versatile range of tests.
 The testing scenarios in the previous section illustrate the versatility of #latch to implement many testing strategies.
-Sections @sec:details and @sec:language show how managed testing works, and what the #latch framework does to overcome the three challenges outlined in @sec:challenges.
+@sec:details and @sec:language show how managed testing works, and what the #latch framework does to overcome the three challenges outlined in @sec:challenges.
 In this section we provide empirical evidence to support our research question:

-\begin{description}
-    \item[Question] Is the managed testing approach, where tests are split into steps, sufficient for executing large-scale tests with #latch?
+/ Question: Is the managed testing approach, where tests are split into steps, sufficient for executing large-scale tests with #latch?
-\end{description}

 === Test suites